atakarim821/Simulatd-Annealing/README.md

 # Simulatd-Annealing
 Implementation of Simulated Annealing, a stochastic global search optimization algorithm-

-    + Used Simulated Annealing technique to solve the NP complete travelling salesman problem.
-Estimated the mimimum distance required to visit all the cities whose locations are given in the cartesian coordinate system.
+Used Simulated Annealing technique to solve famous Travelling Salesman Problem, a NP complete problem.
+I have animated the search of minimum path using FuncAnimation a matplotlib method.
+I have taken two example-
-    + I used simulated Annealing technique to stochastically find the optimum (global minimum) point of a function.
+    + with 10 cities
+    + with 100 cities